-1. Ideally, remove the majority of content from the home to another location such as a pod outdoors.

-2. Perform the cleaning on the interior structure of the home using proper protective methods of surfaces and then proper methods of removal of contaminants without distributing particulate into the air.

-3. Cleaning the content piece by piece as it is brought from the pod back into the home.
+- 1. Ideally, to remove the majority of content from the home to another location such as a pod outdoors. - 2.
+Perform the cleaning on the interior structure of the home using proper protective methods of surfaces and then proper methods of removal of protections without disturbing particulate into the air - 3.
+Cleaning the content piece by piece as it is brought from the pod back into the home.